salmah52/Chicago_Taxitrips009/README.md

 This project focuses on building a comprehensive Extract, Load, Transform (ELT) data pipeline to collect information from the Chicago Data Portal's Taxi Trips dataset using API.
 The extracted data is then loaded into a PostgreSQL database, transferred to a Google Cloud Storage (GCS) bucket, and finally moved to BigQuery.

+## Problem Description
+The project aims to address the need for a scalable and efficient data pipeline to process and analyze taxi trips data from the City of Chicago.
+By automating the extraction, loading, and transformation processes, the pipeline provides a structured and optimized dataset in Google BigQuery for advanced analytics and reporting.The project is developed in the cloud, leveraging Google Cloud Platform (GCP) services such as Google Cloud Storage and BigQuery.

 ## Data Architecture

 A robust data architecture is crucial for ensuring data quality, integrity, and accessibility.
 Here's the architecture for my Chicago Data Pipeline: